marcwalden1/Scene-Graph-Generator/README.md

     - Predicting relationships between object pairs (e.g., dog-chasing-ball).
 - To gain research experience in computer vision and contribute to foundational work in scene understanding.
 - To demonstrate the utility of the Scene Graph Generation model for visual scene analysis using a pre-trained architecture.
+- To include some challenges I faced when implementing this model on a
 - To provide clear examples of input-output visualizations, making this repository a useful reference for academic and research purposes.

 ### Installation Requirements